Central Office for Gender Equality & Diversity

 frauen@hs-fulda is an ongoing workshop series designed to support female students in their personal development, and to help them shape their professional profiles.
 The series provides valuable information on topics such as career start and job applications, finances, self-confidence or life-work-balance.

-This semster it's all about communication.
+This semster it's all about career opportunities in science!
 The schedule includes workshops on:

 Find out more about each event and register here!